-Secondly-It would tend to convince the enemies of Chartism, the proclaimers of the people's ignorance, that that ignorance was rather a consequence of Free Traders monopoly of the poor man's time, than of his disinclination to instruct and improve himself and his family; as we feel assured that the time saved from slave labour would be devoted to mental improve ment, as well as to the discovery of the value of free labour.
+Secondly-It would tend to convince the enemies of Chartism, the proclaimers of the people's igno-Gray's Inn Lane Mr. D. Brick in the chair, to devise rance, that that ignorance was rather a consequence some means, according to their power, for the alled of Free Traders monopoly of the poor man's time, than of his disinclination to instruct and improve himself the room, the meeting having piedged itself to small and his family; as we feel assured that the time saved weekly contributions during the continuation of the from slave labour would be devoted to mental improve. from slave labour would be devoted to mental improvement, as well as to the discovery of the value of free labour.
 And here we fear is the rub.
-These two circumstances weigh heavily with the monopolists of good black cloths, and patent made trousers.
-Gentlemen | the poor man's time.
-Nothing is more damaging to unjust authority than the education of the people upon the one hand, while, upon the other, nothing is more dangerous to monopoly in the slave mart, than the slave's knowledge of the value of his own labour.
-For all these reasons, and others which we shall presently assign, we rejoice to learn that the good old King of the Factory Children, Richard Oastler, has once more opened the campaign of the Ten Hours'
+These two circumstances weigh heavily with the monopolists of the poor man's time.
+Nothing is more damaging to unjust authority than the education of the people upon of the Lynn Pioneer, published at Lynn, Massachu- the one hand, while, upon the other, nothing is more sets, in the United States.
+Mr. Clapp after describ-ing the anxiety felt by a vast body of his fellow countrymen, not merely for the maintenance of pacific slave's knowledge of the value of his own labour. relations between the two nations, but for the esta- For all these reasons, and others which we shall presently assign, we rejoice to learn that the good old proceed to argue that the spirit of war, based as it King of the Factory Children, Richard Oastler, has was upon retaliation and revenge, was at variance once more opened the campaign of the Ten Hours'